n-eaton/Notes-Desktop-App/README.md

 # Notes-Desktop-App

+Feel free to turn the music on :)

 This is a basic note app.
 HTML, CSS, JS, Utilize local storage.

 https://github.com/n-eaton/Notes-Desktop-App/assets/93352992/fdc3f044-cd4b-4c40-bd41-88eb9bcc7083

 NotesApp a sleek and intuitive notes app designed for the desktop to enhance your productivity and organization.
-With its user-friendly interface built using HTML, CSS, and JavaScript.

 NoteApp lets you effortlessly jot down and manage your thoughts, ideas, and to-do lists.
 The app boasts a clean and minimalist design, offering a distraction-free note-taking experience.